 If the employer requires a hard-copy submission, it may be worth going to an office supply store to invest in some high-quality paper and printing.
 When the employer sees stacks of applications printed on standard paper stock, one printed on quality paper really stands out.
 High-quality printing also show respect, suggesting that the employer was worth the extra expense.
 Also, put an 8.5" x 11" cardboard backing in with your application when you mail it in a 9" x 11.5" envelope to ensure that it won't be creased in transit.
 High-quality writing and convincing content printed on pristine, high-quality paper is a winning combination in the eyes of any hiring manager exhausted by the disappointing quality of the majority of applications.

-- Return to the Résumé Formatting and Submission Topics menu - Return to the Résumé Topics menu overall presentation increase your chances of getting interviews and hence the jobs you apply to.
+- · Return to the Résumé Formatting and Submission Topics menu - · Return to the Résumé Topics menu

 For more on résumés, see the following resources: